task-mule/task-mule/README.md

 	npx task-mule

-You should now see an error message saying *'mule.js' not found*. mule.js is the entry point for a Task-Mule script, similar to *Gruntfile* (for Grunt) or *gulpfile.js* (for Gulp).
+You should now see an error message saying *mule.js not found*. mule.js is the entry point for a Task-Mule script, similar to *Gruntfile* (for Grunt) or *gulpfile.js* (for Gulp).

 Generate a default *mule.js* as follows:

 	npx task-mule init

 This creates a template *mule.js* that you can fill out.
 You don't actually have to put anything in this file, but you can put event handlers here if you need for:
-- initialisation;
+- build script initialisation;
-- completion;
+- build script completion;
 - callbacks for particular tasks; and
 - handling unhandled errors.